faatehsultan/github-graph-magician/README.md

 Install **Node JS** on your system and visit *[Github Graph Magician Website](https://faatehsultan.github.io./github-graph-magician)* OR Download *Github Graph Magician Desktop* for [Windows x86](https://github.com/faatehsultan/github-graph-magician/releases/latest/download/github-graph-magician-desktop-win32-ia32.zip) and [Windows x64](https://github.com/faatehsultan/github-graph-magician/releases/latest/download/github-graph-magician-desktop-win32-x64.zip)

+## Current Experimental Branch

+This branch is created to do experiments with desktop apps created with electron js for this project.
+This is not the actual project.
+To go to actual project, please refer to master branch

 ### Latest Update

 Launched desktop apps for Windows Platform x64 and x86